MahmoudHamdi9/Commercial-Mall-End-to-End-BI-System/README.md

 ### Why Galaxy Schema?

-A single star schema would require merging `Fact_Invoices`, `Fact_Collections`, `Fact_Expenses`, `Fact_Violations`, and `Fact_Evaluations` into one table — which would destroy grain integrity and produce incorrect aggregations.
-Each fact table operates at a different grain and serves a different analytical purpose.
-The Galaxy Schema preserves this separation while enabling cross-domain analysis through shared dimension keys.
+The business domain contains 7 independent operational processes — each with a distinct grain and business logic.
+Forcing them into a single star schema fact table would destroy grain integrity and produce incorrect aggregations.
+Snowflake schema is irrelevant here because the challenge is not dimension normalization but the presence of multiple independent business processes sharing a common dimensional vocabulary.

+The Galaxy Schema preserves each fact table's grain while enabling cross-domain analysis through shared dimension keys — it is the only modeling approach that correctly reflects this domain.

 ### Why Views Instead of Direct Queries?

-The 7 SQL views act as a **semantic layer** between raw tables and Power BI.
-Benefits:
+The 7 SQL views act as a **semantic layer** between raw tables and Power BI:
 - Encapsulate business logic in one place
 - Simplify Power Query imports
 - Enable schema changes without breaking reports